awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ruby-rails-tutorial.md

 this is output
 ```

-On Linux and macOS, use your preferred shell and package manager\.
+On Linux and macOS, you can use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

 ### Rails dependencies<a name="ruby-rails-tutorial-prereqs-railsreqs"></a>

-The Rails framework has the following dependencies\.
+The Rails framework 6\.1\.4\.1 has the following dependencies\.
 Be sure you have all of them installed\.
-+ **Ruby 2\.2\.2 or newer** – For installation instructions, see [Setting up your Ruby development environment](ruby-development-environment.md)\.
++ **Ruby 2\.5\.0 or newer** – For installation instructions, see [Setting up your Ruby development environment](ruby-development-environment.md)\.

-  In this tutorial we use Ruby 2\.5\.1 and the corresponding Elastic Beanstalk platform version\.
+  In this tutorial we use Ruby 3\.0\.2 and the corresponding Elastic Beanstalk platform version\.
 + **Node\.js** – For installation instructions, see [Installing Node\.js via package manager](https://nodejs.org/en/download/package-manager/)\.
 + **Yarn** – For installation instructions, see [Installation](https://yarnpkg.com/lang/en/docs/install/) on the *Yarn* website\.